meltano/handbook/src/_product/index.md

 For each Meltano property, we have a primary point of contact:

-- Meltano - Taylor
+- Meltano - Taylor & Will Da Silver
-- Meltano SDK - TBD
+- Meltano SDK - Edgar & Ken
 - MeltanoHub - Taylor
 - MeltanoLabs - Pat
 - Handbook / Website - Douwe